Hi everyone!

 Sphagnum moss is attached to his chest and around the tops of his boots.
 The pictures do not do any of these Santas justice, their great warmth and character cannot be captured in a picture (at least not by me!).
 All three came from the minds and hearts of two wonderful artists and the care they took to make these great Santas can be seen in their expressions and the little extras that are part of each Santa.

 As I said at the beginning of this blog, I have been out scouring the countryside for things to put in the November Update and I will share just a couple of those finds.
 I was at a tag sale and came across this great old grater that was handmade and hand punched!
 You can see at the bottom of the grater where the maker was either getting tired or just misjudged his rows and the rows begin to veer off to one side.
 I love old graters and I have several that I keep in an old open cupboard in the kitchen.
 I just stuck this grater in with the rest and I love the look!
-It is a flat grater so it can hang on the wall or the side of a cupboard; it can rest in a wreath or sit on a cupboard with a candle behind it.

 Some more news - The Nightmare Forest was a bit of a bust thanks to all of the rain that we had that night!!!
 I didn't get a chance to take any pictures because we were running around trying to save as much as the 'scary' house as we could since the entire backyard (the majority of the haunt was to be in the backyard) was basically under water!!!!
 I spent most of the night either trying to keep all of the 'fog' from the fog machines out of the house or making sure that the trick or treaters didn't accidentally end up in my living room since they were to travel from my garage through the front foyer and out through the front door to the makeshift haunted house on the front porch!
 I did, however, get pics of the two 'directors' of the Nightmare Forest on their way to a costume party the night before Halloween.